A Bayesian approach to modeling topic-metadata relationships: Introduction

 \section{Introduction}

-The rise in popularity of social media has led to an unprecedented increase in the supply of publicly available unstructured text data.
-Researchers often wish to examine relationships between observable metadata (e.g., characteristics of a document's author) and in-text patterns \cite{farrell2016corporate, kim2017political}.
+The rise of social media has led to an unprecedented increase in the supply of publicly available unstructured text data.
+Researchers often wish to examine relationships between observable metadata (e.g., characteristics of a document's author) and in-text patterns \citep{farrell2016corporate, kim2017political}.
 Probabilistic topic models identify such in-text patterns by producing a posterior distribution over different topics.
-Estimating relationships with observed metadata, however, is not trivial as the target variable is latent and itself being estimated from the text data.

-Due to its popularity in the social sciences, in this work we focus on exploring and estimating topic-metadata relationships with the Structural Topic Model \cite[STM;][]{roberts2016model}.
-The estimation of topic-metadata relationships in the \texttt{stm} package \cite{stm}, which implements the STM in \textsf{R}, combines Monte Carlo sampling with a frequentist OLS regression.
-This estimation technique produces implausible predictions, for instance negative topic proportions (see e.g. \citealp{farrell2016corporate}), because it ignores that sampled topic proportions are confined to $(0,1)$ by definition.
+Yet estimating relationships with observed metadata is not trivial as the target variable is latent and itself being estimated from the text data.
+In this work we focus on exploring and estimating relationships between metadata and topics learned by the Structural Topic Model \cite[STM;][]{roberts2016model}.
+We selected this model due to its high relevance in the social sciences - see Appendix \ref{a:implausible}.\footnote{However, it is crucial to understand that the choice of the topic model is only relevant for the estimation of topic proportions and does not affect the methodology for subsequent estimation of topic-metadata relationships.
+Therefore, the contributions presented in this work are equally valid and applicable when other topic models - such as the Latent Dirichlet Allocation \cite[LDA;][]{blei2003latent} or the Correlated Topic Model \cite[CTM;][]{blei2007correlated} - are used for the initial estimation of topic proportions.} The \textsf{R} package \texttt{stm} \citep{stm} implements the STM itself and additionally provides a framework for estimating topic-metadata relationships via the \textit{method of composition}, a combination of Monte Carlo sampling and frequentist linear regression.
+Even though this estimation technique is prone to producing predictions incompatible with standard definitions of probability, it is frequently applied in the literature (cf. Appendix \ref{a:implausible}).
+This leads to implausibilities of two different forms: authors sometimes report negative expected topic proportions \citep[e.g. ][see also our Fig. \ref{fig:estimateEffect}]{farrell2016corporate,moschella2019central}; whereas in other cases "only" the confidence bands partly include negative values \citep[e.g.][]{cho2017anchoring,chandelier2018content,bohr2018key,heberling2019changing}.
+In both cases, it is ignored that sampled topic proportions are confined to $(0,1)$ by definition, which severely harms the interpretability of results.